ChrisQuint0/Stacks-Expression-Conversion-Program/README.md

-# Stacks-Infix-Postfix-Program
+# Stacks-Expression-Conversion-Program
-A program that converts infix notation to post-fix notation and vice versa.
-A definite application of the stack data structure.
+A program that converts an expresion from infix notation to post-fix notation, from infix to prefix, and from postfix to infix